Convert Figma logo to code with AI

 How to install cjdns

-These instructions are for Debian-based Linux distributions and macOS.
+These instructions are for Linux distributions and macOS.
 They should be informative enough for use on other distributions - just don't expect them to work verbatim.
 If you want to know what operating system's base is go here.

 0. Install dependencies